 Whites routinely portrayed black characters in the Elizabethan and Jacobean theater, most famously in Othello (1604).
 However, Othello and other plays of this era did not involve the emulation and caricature of "such supposed innate qualities of Blackness as inherent musicality, natural athleticism," etc., that critics see as crucial to blackface.
 In the United States, Blackface is a cultural ritual of acting out the word Nigger, structured to demean and ridicule the black community.
 The practice gained popularity during the 19th century.
 It contributed to the spread of racial stereotypes such as the "happy-go-lucky darky on the plantation" or the "dandified coon".
 By the mid-1800s, blackface minstrel shows had become a distinctive American art form, translating formal works such as opera into popular terms for a general audience.

 Early in the 20th century, blackface branched off from the minstrel show to cinema and became its form.
-During the Jim Crow era, in the early years of white film, black characters were routinely played by white people in blackface.
+During the Jim Crow era, in the early years of white film, white people routinely played black characters in blackface.
 In the first film adaptation of Uncle Tom's Cabin (1903), all major black roles were white people in blackface.
 Even the 1914 Uncle Tom, starring black actor Sam Lucas in the title role, had a white male in blackface as Topsy.

 Through the 1930s, many white people who performed in blackface in film, including Al Jolson, Eddie Cantor, Bing Crosby, Fred Astaire, Buster Keaton, Joan Crawford, Doris Day, Betty Grable, Laurel and Hardy, Betty Hutton, Mickey Rooney, Shirley Temple, Judy Garland, and others.
 Blackface makeup was primarily eliminated even from live-action film comedy in the U.S. after the end of the 1930s when public sensibilities regarding race began to change, and blackface became increasingly associated with racism and bigotry.
 As late as the 1940s, Warner Bros. used blackface in Yankee Doodle Dandy (1942).